SamchanThunder/hand_recognition_math_calculations/README.md

-Math Calculations with Hand Using TensorFlow's HandPose Model(Incomplete) https://samchanthunder.github.io/dsntech_project/
+Math Calculations Based On Abacus Finger Techniques (Incomplete)

+-Use of HandPose Model from Tensorflow and FingerPose https://samchanthunder.github.io/dsntech_project/